henryzhongsc/longctx_bench/README.md

 python scripts/dataset_prep/download_longbench.py
 ```

 Our paper features some models that are gated (e.g., `meta-llama/Meta-Llama-3-8B-Instruct`).
 So please supply your HuggingFace access token under [`config/access_tokens.py`](https://github.com/henryzhongsc/longctx_bench/blob/main/config/access_tokens.py).
-You may consider setting `git update-index --assume-unchanged config/access_tokens.py` so that Git will no longer track this file to avoid your locally stored token accidentally get synced to upstream.
+You may consider setting `git update-index --skip-worktree config/access_tokens.py` so that Git will no longer track this file to avoid your locally stored token accidentally get synced to upstream.

 ---
 ## Experiment Reproduction